idbrii/game-scarebnb/popochui_struggle.md

 * When I created room Bedroom, I think I added my background texture directly to the Background scene instead of to the node in the Room scene.
 This meant that my character never showed up. https://carenalgas.github.io/popochiu/how-to-develop-a-game/create-the-first-room/

-* Many of the "create new" popups should put focus on the name of the object instead of the ok button -- you can't click ok until you provide a name.

 * Doesn't show how to make it the main scene: https://carenalgas.github.io/popochiu/how-to-develop-a-game/create-the-first-room/